 Each full length play has its own section complete with a history of the play, synopsis, quotes and articles by Alan Ayckbourn, world premiere reviews, major production details, adaptations in other media information and further reading amongst other pages.

-To access further details about the full length plays, click on a play title in the right hand column or visit the Plays Index page by clicking on the links at the top of page or below.
-To find out details about Alan Ayckbourn's other writing such as his revues and one act plays, visit the Plays Index page.
+To access further details about the full length plays, click on a play title in the right hand column or visit the Play Index page by clicking on the links at the top of page or below.
+To find out details about Alan Ayckbourn's other writing such as his revues and one act plays, visit the Play Index page.

 Original research for all the play pages is by and copyright of Simon Murgatroyd.

-IndexPlay Index: A list of every Ayckbourn play with links to its relevant section on the website
+IndexPlay Index: A list of every Ayckbourn plays with links to its relevant section on the website

 Defintive List: The definitive chronological list of every Alan Ayckbourn play with relevant links

-Play Premieres: A guide to the world, London, New York & North American premieres of Alan Ayckbourn's full length plays
+Play Premieres: Dates for world, London, New York & North American Ayckbourn premieres

 Play Availability: Availability of Ayckbourn plays for production alongside pertinent play details